penghui-yang/awesome-data-poisoning-and-backdoor-attacks/README.md

 # Awesome Data Poisoning and Backdoor Attacks
 [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

+> Disclaimer: This repository may not include all relevant papers in this area.
+Use at your own discretion and please contribute any missing or overlooked papers via pull request.

 A curated list of papers & resources linked to data poisoning, backdoor attacks and defenses against them.

 ## Surveys